Sydney-Informatics-Hub/training.artemis.python/_episodes/05-dask-dataframes.md

 The data is preloaded into a dask dataframe.
 Notice the output to data shows the dataframe metadata.

 The concept of splitting the dask dataframe into pandas sub dataframes can be seen by the ***nopartitians=10*** output.
-This is the number of partitians the dataframe is split into and in this case was automatically calibrated, but can be specified.
+This is the number of partitians the dataframe is split into and in this case was automatically calibrated, and can be specified when loading data (npartitians argument).
 There is a trade off between splitting data too much that improves memory management, and the number of extra tasks it generates.
-For instance, if you have a 1000 GB of data and are using 10 MB chunks, then you have 100,000 partitions.
-Every operation on such a collection will generate at least 100,000 tasks.
-But more on this later.
-For now lets become familiar with some basic Dataframe operations.

 Let's inspect the data in its types, and also take the first 5 rows.